Have you ever arrived in a country and panicked because you haven’t had time to do any research?

 16. Accommodation in Prague is definitely affordable.
-We found this adorable apartment on Airbnb for just £35 per night!
-I recommend searching Airbnb for properties 15-20 minutes walking distance from the city centre.
-Not only were bars, cafes and souvenir shops a lot cheaper, but we got to experience parts of Prague where the locals hang out that many tourists don’t see.
-Also if you haven’t signed up with Airbnb yet you can use this link to save up to £23 on your first stay.
+We found an apartment £35 per night!
+It was a 20 minute walk from the city centre, however, I recommend staying 15-20 minutes walking distance from the city centre because not only were bars, cafes and souvenir shops a lot cheaper, but we got to experience parts of Prague where the locals hang out that many tourists don’t see.

 Things to do in Prague

 17. Did you know Prague Castle is the biggest castle in the world?
 Entrance to the castle is free, however you need to pay to see inside the buildings, including the St. Vitus Cathedral.
 If you only have time to visit one building or if you’re on a budget I recommend visiting the Cathedral.